Gauss-Newton Temporal Difference Learning with Nonlinear Function Approximation: Gauss-Newton Temporal Difference (GNTD) Learning

 Note that the population update \eqref{eq:population} is not practically implementable.
 We introduce an empirical version of \eqref{eq:population-direction}, with an additional quadratic damping term to improve robustness:

 where $\mathcal{D}_k=\{(s_i,a_i,r_i,s'_i,a'_i)\}_{i=1}^{N}$ is a batch of $N$ samples from $\mathcal{D}$.
 Then \eqref{eq:stochastic-direction} leads to the empirical GNTD update:

 as detailed in Algorithm \ref{alg:GNTD}.
 For large-scale function approximation class such as over-parameterized neural networks, the matrix inversion in \eqref{eq:stochastic} can be expensive.
 In this case, we provide a practically efficient implementation of GNTD using the Kronecker-factored Approximate Curvature (K-FAC) method.
-Please see the details in the Appendix.
+Please see the details in Section \ref{sect:kfac}.